Keeping in Touch in Brazil

 Mobile phones in Brazil

 As with the rest of Brazil’s infrastructure, the mobile phone industry is struggling to keep up with explosive growth.
 Cellular coverage ranges from excellent to non-existent.
-In 2012, the government suspended sales of new plans for three of the major providers for a period of time due to the high volume of customer complaints.
 The providers and the government continue to invest to improve service.

 Mobile phone use in Brazil is high, and all types of mobile phones, from the most basic to the highest-quality smartphone, are available.
 However, they are very expensive, so expats may want to bring an unlocked phone with them from their home country.